adobe/aepsdk-core-android/README.md

 `Lifecycle` represents the Adobe Experience Platform SDK's `Lifecycle` extension that helps collect application Lifecycle metrics, such as application install or upgrade information, application launch and session information, device information, and any additional context data provided by the application developer.

+## Requirements

+- Android API 19 (Kitkat) and newer.

 ## Installing the AEP SDK for Android

-The AEP SDK supports Android API 19 (Kitkat) and newer.

 Installation via [Maven](https://maven.apache.org/) & [Gradle](https://gradle.org/) is the easiest and recommended way to get the AEP SDK into your Android app.
 In your `build.gradle` file, include the latest version of following dependencies:

+> The following 2.x.x should be replaced with the latest version numbers.

 ```gradle
 implementation 'com.adobe.marketing.mobile:core:2.x.x'